 Here's everything you need to know about God of War: Ragnarok.

 When is the God of War: Ragnarok release date?

 We don’t officially have a release date for God of War: Ragnarok just yet.
 Back in June 2021, Head of PlayStation Studios Herman Hulst revealed in a PlayStation blog interview that the game has been delayed until 2022.

 “We’ve made the decision to push that game out to next year, to ensure that Santa Monica Studio can deliver the amazing God of War game that we all want to play,” Hulst explained.

 While the trailer shown during the September 9 PlayStation event did not reconfirm that 2022 window, an official blog post recapping the event does say “see you next year,” suggesting the game is on-track to release next year.

 It's possible that Santa Monica has been working on God of War: Ragnarok since the release of the 2018 reboot.
 The developer was spotted posting multiple job listings as far back as mid-2019, many of which vaguely alluded to the fact that the company was cooking up a new God of War title.

-To top it off, Barlog revealed the God of War writing team had an excess of plot points and story ideas it had not included in the 2018 release during an interview with Kotaku.
-He even stated that the team had enough material for five new games.
+Back in an April 2018 Kotaku interview, Game Director Cory Barlog revealed the God of War writing team had an excess of plot points and story ideas it had not included in the 2018 release He even stated that the team had enough material for five new games.
 He later clarified on Twitter that he was exaggerating, but he reassured fans that a follow-up would happen only days after the launch of the reboot.